Recognizing Controlling Relationship Signs And Controlling Behavior

 Your intuition can be a valuable asset for recognizing controlling behavior.
 Pay close attention to anything that doesn’t feel right, even if you’re not exactly sure why.
 If you often feel anxious, isolated, or uneasy in your relationship, it may be worth exploring those perceptions and feelings.

-It can be a good idea to think about your physical and emotional boundaries from time to time.
+Use these realizations to think about your physical and emotional boundaries from time to time.
 What are your relationship ground rules?
-Has your partner violated any of them?
+Has your partner violated any clear boundaries?
 Even if they haven’t, staying in touch with your personal limits can make it easier to notice if someone does.
+If they have, use assertive communication to reestablish them, and pay attention to how your partner responds.

 If you suspect you’re dealing with a controlling person, but you aren’t completely sure, it can be helpful to talk to others.
 Your support network may be able to give you a more objective perspective on the situation.
 Consider reaching out to a trusted friend or family member and asking for their opinion.
 If they notice controlling behavior, this may be worth reflecting on.

-Talking to a therapist can be another way to get an outside perspective on your relationship.
-A licensed professional may be able to offer insight into what’s healthy, as well as tips for addressing controlling behavior in your relationship.
+Getting professional help in therapy can be another way to get an outside perspective on your relationship.
+A licensed professional may be able to offer insight into what’s healthy, as well as tips for how to break free from controlling behavior in your relationship.

 Benefits of online therapy for your mental health